Kappaccinoh/zut/README.md

 # Done/Log
 0. Bugs
 - (DONE) Seeding Database Bug
+- (DONE) Timer not starting when next player is clicked for competitive mode

 2. Minor Backend Setup
 - (DONE) Show which rooms a player has already joined